u-boot/u-boot/doc/arch/sandbox.rst

 There are unfortunately quite a few variants at present:

+sandbox:
+  should be used for most tests
+sandbox64:
-sandbox - should be used for most tests sandbox64 - special build that forces a 64-bit host sandbox_flattree - builds with dev_read_...() functions defined as inline.
+  special build that forces a 64-bit host
+sandbox_flattree:
+  builds with dev_read\_...() functions defined as inline.
-    We need this build so that we can test those inline functions, and we cannot build with both the inline functions and the non-inline functions since they are named the same. sandbox_noblk - builds without CONFIG_BLK, which means the legacy block drivers are used.
-We cannot use both the legacy and driver-model block drivers since they implement the same functions sandbox_spl - builds sandbox with SPL support, so you can run spl/u-boot-spl and it will start up and then load ./u-boot.
+  We need this build so that we can test those inline functions, and we cannot build with both the inline functions and the non-inline functions since they are named the same.
+sandbox_noblk:
+  builds without CONFIG_BLK, which means the legacy block drivers are used.
+We cannot use both the legacy and driver-model block drivers since they implement the same functions
+sandbox_spl:
+  builds sandbox with SPL support, so you can run spl/u-boot-spl and it will start up and then load ./u-boot.
 It is also possible to run ./u-boot directly.

 Of these sandbox_noblk can be removed once CONFIG_BLK is used everwhere, and sandbox_spl can probably be removed since it is a superset of sandbox.